yegor256/blog/_drafts/_tasking.md

 In our projects we break project scope to tasks of 30 minutes each.
 This may sound too extreme for you, but it works for us.
 We call them micro-tasks.
-We started to practice microtasking about six years ago.
+We started to practice micro-tasking about seven years ago.
 We experimented with different task sizes, from 10 hours to 15 minutes, but eventually came down to 30 minutes.

 When tasks are bigger, we lose the manageability and simply get back to macro-tasking.
-When tasks are smaller, say, 15 minutes, the context switching overhead becomes too annoying.
+When tasks are smaller, the context switching overhead becomes too annoying.

-In our experience, programmers, if being fully dedicated to a project, complete 6-10 tasks per day.
+In our experience, a senior programmer, if being fully dedicated to a project, completes 6-10 tasks per day.
 This means that they spend 3-5 hours to work, while the rest of the time is spent on doing something else.
 This is a much more effective usage of work time than we can achieve in a traditional macro-tasking